wexample/wex/.wex/doc/migration.md

 - Current version: `/home/weeger/Desktop/WIP/WEB/WEXAMPLE/WEX/local/wex`
 - New version: `/home/weeger/Desktop/WIP/WEB/WEXAMPLE/WEX/local/wex-6`

+## Breaking Changes

+Major changes from v5 to v6 include:

+- Addons are now separated into individual Python pip packages
+- Internal "command" components have been renamed to "instruction"

 ## Dependencies

 The project uses Python packages with the `wexample-*` prefix.
 These packages are developed locally and can be found in `/home/weeger/Desktop/WIP/WEB/WEXAMPLE/PIP/pip`.
 Currently, the main dependency is `wexample-wex-core`, which itself has local dependencies.